jhollinger/occams-record/src/advanced/ad-hoc-associations.md

 eager_load_many(:customers, {:id => :product_id}, "SOME SQL", binds: {date: some_date})
 ```

 The first argument, `:customers`, simply gives this made-up association a name.
-Your code will call `product.customers`.
+We'll call `product.customers` to get a product's customers.

 The second argument, `{:id => :product_id}` defines the parent-child mapping.
-In this case it says, "The parent records have an `id` field, and it will match the `product_id` field in the children."
+In this case it says, "The parent product records have an `id` field, and it will match the `product_id` field in the child customers."

 The third argument is the SQL that loads customers.
 Notice the `line_items.product_id IN (:ids)` section.
 That's ensuring we're only loading customers that are related to the products we've loaded.
 OccamsRecord *will provide those ids for us* - don't worry.
 (And it's only called `:ids` because we defined the parent mapping as `:id`.
 If the parent mapping was instead `:code`, we'd put `:codes` in the SQL.)